 The detailed steps of the underlying extrapolation are shown in Fig.~\ref{fig:extrapolations} for ED, illustrated for the analytically solvable strong-coupling limit ($m/e=0$).
-Despite the small spin lengths $S=1,2,3$, we observe a clear $1/S$ scaling, enabling a reliable extrapolation to the $S\rightarrow \infty$ limit.
+Despite small spin lengths $S=1,2,3$, we observe a clear $1/S$ scaling, enabling a reliable extrapolation to the $S\rightarrow \infty$ limit.
 Similarly, the subsequent $N\rightarrow \infty$ extrapolation is performed with the expected leading behavior at large $N$.
-The largest systematic error arises from the choice of fit range for the final $a \rightarrow 0$ extrapolation.
-The latter is complicated because the parameters close to the continuum limit (small $a$) require increasingly large values of $N$ and $S$, which we attribute to increasing electric field fluctuations.
+The largest systematic error arises from the choice of fit range for the final $a \rightarrow 0$ extrapolation, which require increasingly large values of $N$ and $S$, attributed to increasing electric field fluctuations at the continuum limit.
 Empirically, we find that systematic errors are minimized by disregarding ``far-off'' $N$ and $S$ extrapolation where the extrapolated values differ by more than $10 \%$ from the one of the largest available system size.
 We thus select a smallest lattice spacing $a$ for which the underlying data is sufficiently converged with respect to $S$ and $N$.
 Note that this procedure naturally depends on the observable.
 The ground state energy can be extrapolated with lattice spacings down to $ae\sim0.1$, while we only reach $ae\sim0.3$ for the scalar mass.
-For a detailed discussion of the numerical extrapolations, we refer to the SM.
+Details of the numerical extrapolations are presented in Sec IV of the SM.

 Figure~\ref{fig:masses} shows our final results for the vector and scalar masses with a trivial $m/e$ dependence subtracted.
 The iMPS results are obtained analogously to the ED simulations, but without the $N$ extrapolation.
-The agreement between both approaches demonstrates that our extrapolations indeed reach the thermodynamic limit, and that the limits $S\rightarrow \infty$ and $N \rightarrow \infty$ commute for this model.
-Comparing to previously obtained results~\cite{banuls2013mass}, which effectively correspond to $S\rightarrow \infty$, we find good agreement of both the ED and iMPS data for the vector mass, indicating that $S=3$ is sufficient to resolve this excitation.
-As anticipated, the scalar mass requires larger values of $S$, and we observe stronger deviations in ED.
+The agreement between both approaches demonstrates that the thermodynamic limit is reached, and that the limits $S\rightarrow \infty$ and $N \rightarrow \infty$ commute for this model.
+Comparing to previously obtained results~\cite{banuls2013mass} at $S\rightarrow \infty$, we find good agreement of both the ED and iMPS data for the vector mass, indicating that $S=3$ is sufficient to resolve this excitation.
+As anticipated, the scalar mass requires larger $S$ values, and we observe stronger deviations in ED.